ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 **Who**: UltimApe (~150,000 tweets across a decade of public research) and a developer collaborator.
 Open from day one.
 The MIT-licensed core is what's being built; if the project goes well, an AGPL service layer may eventually be added to fund continued development.

 **Ask**: A scoped grant or sponsorship to pay the developer collaborator for ~3-4 months of part-time work to ship the prototype.
-Multiple funding channels possible: open-source grants, direct sponsorship, individual backers, earmarked Patreon contributions.
+Multiple funding channels possible: open-source grants, direct sponsorship, individual backers, or [just send me money](https://www.paypal.com/donate/?hosted_button_id=3BVQAB7VCJJ7U).

 ---